-Energy monitoring breakout board for Arduino, Raspberry Pi and other maker-friendly microcontrollersDesigned by Upbeat Labs, Ships from United States of America
+Energy monitoring breakout board for Arduino, Raspberry Pi and other maker-friendly microcontrollersDesigned by Upbeat Labs in United States of America

 I am delighted to announce that 15A conversion for Dr. Wattson is now available!
 Check the Dr. Wattson product page for more details! :-)